 Vegan homemade bentonite clay mask for acne

-There are 3 ingredients in my homemade bentonite clay mask for acne if I want it to work wonders.
+There are 3 ingredients in my homemade bentonite face mask recipe if I want it to work wonders.
 The thing is, bentonite clay is already powerful by itself, but with an extra kick of tea tree essential oil health benefits and lavender essential oil which is already an acne gospel, this homemade clay mask should be the answer to your acne problems.

 Tea tree essential oil